Mid-Day Market Update: Dow Up Over 100 Points; Veritone Shares Plunge

 Leading and Lagging Sectors

-Tuesday morning, the materials shares rose 1.17 percent.
+On Tuesday, the materials shares rose 1.17 percent.
 Meanwhile, top gainers in the sector included Lithium Americas Corp.
 (NYSE: LAC) up 13 percent, and Pretium Resources Inc. (NYSE: PVG) up 9 percent.

 In trading on Tuesday, utilities shares rose by just 0.2 percent.